Optimizing Split Federated Learning with Unstable Client Participation: Convergence Analysis

 where $ \mathbf{h}_{s}^{t}=\frac{1}{K}\sum_{i\in \mathcal{K} ^{(t)}(\boldsymbol{q})}{\frac{m_i}{q_i}}\mathbf{h}_{s,i}^{t} $.
 Moreover, the corresponding gradient is denoted by ${\bf{g}}_i^t = \left[ {{\bf{g}}_{s,i}^t; {\bf{g}}_{c,i}^t} \right]$.

 Following prior work in distributed stochastic optimization \cite{9261995,pmlr-v162-gao22c,yang2025optBS}, which focuses on analyzing the convergence of an aggregated form for individual solutions, we analyze the convergence of $ \mathbf{w}^t=\frac{1}{K}\sum_{i\in \mathcal{K} ^{(t)}(\boldsymbol{q})}{\frac{m_i}{q_i}}\mathbf{w}_{i}^{t}$.
-To further evaluate the convergence rate of \textbf{Algorithm~\ref{UnstableSFL}}, we adopt two common assumptions regarding the training loss functions.
+To further evaluate the convergence upper bound of \textbf{Algorithm~\ref{UnstableSFL}}, we adopt two common assumptions regarding the training loss functions, which are consistent with distributed machine learning literature \cite{karimireddy2020scaffold,zhang2013communication,mania2017perturbed}.

 \begin{assumption}[\textit{Smoothness}] \textit{Each local loss function ${f_i}\left( {\bf{w}} \right)$ is differentiable and $\beta $-smooth, i.e., for all $\mathbf{w}$ and ${{\bf{w'}}}$, }

 \end{assumption}